-The amount of electrical current change at the surface of our skin increases when we are physiologically or emotionally aroused, and is ultimately under the control of the autonomic nervous system.
+When a stimulus is physiologically or emotionally arousing, the electrical current at the surface of our skin increases.
+This process is ultimately under the control of the autonomic nervous system.

 This means that it can provide critical information about how someone feels, and also can’t be consciously controlled, making it an insightful, and unbiased measure of how someone feels.

-Knowing how aroused someone is in response to stimuli is particularly powerful when combined with other metrics that can determine emotional valence, or attentional processes, as it provides a new dimension to results and findings.
+Understanding how stimuli (or a stimulus) impacts people can be particularly powerful when combined with other metrics that can determine emotional valence, or attentional processes, as it provides a new dimension to results and findings.

 Getting it right however is the important part.
 While a fairly straightforward methodology, there are still several critical steps that should be followed to guarantee success with your GSR research.

-That’s why we’re put together our top five recommendations for ensuring high quality GSR data – meaning you can have even more confidence in the results.
+That’s why we’ve put together our top five recommendations for ensuring high quality GSR data – meaning you can have even more confidence in the results.

 Read on to learn more about the essentials for perfect GSR research.

 Typically, the electrodes are attached to the index and middle finger.
 It is also possible to place the electrodes in other locations (such as the shoulders, or even feet).
 The electrodes should be placed on the proximal part of the finger (i.e. not the joint), with the electrodes placed on the palm side of the hand.